How Can I Improve My Mental Health Without Therapy?

 - Take classes or workshops

-- Consider pet ownership for companionship
+- Consider getting a pet for companionship

-4. Cognitive Techniques: How Can I Improve My Mental Health Without Therapy by Changing Thought Patterns
+How Can I Improve My Mental Health Without Therapy by Changing Thought Patterns

 Understanding Cognitive Distortions